ultimatile/Cytnx/docs/source/example/iDMRG.rst

     we are using a unit cell of two sites, however the unit cell can be any size, including a single site.

-we performed SVD and use the left and right basis to update the environment for effective hamitonian, these procedure and network will always be the same in the future interations
+we performed SVD and use the left and right basis to update the environment for effective hamitonian, these procedure and network will always be the same in the future iterations

 .. image:: image/idmrg_envupdate.png
     :width: 470